fishline/Py2crazy/README.md

 ### How does Py2crazy debugger stepping differ from regular Python stepping?

-Normally, the debugger (`pdb`) registers a tracing function into the regular CPython interpreter and steps through the target program roughly one line at a time.
+Normally, the debugger interface (`bdb`) registers a tracing function into the regular CPython interpreter and steps through the target program roughly one line at a time.

-However, when run in Py2crazy, `pdb` steps one bytecode instruction at a time, which provides much finer-grained tracing.
+However, when run in Py2crazy, `bdb` steps one bytecode instruction at a time, which provides much finer-grained tracing.

-To illustrate the difference, run `pdb` on a test file in both regular Python and Py2crazy:
+To see the difference, run `pdb` (the standard Python debugger built upon `bdb`) on a test file in both regular Python

+    python -m pdb test.py

+and Py2crazy:

     Py2crazy/Python-2.7.5/python -m pdb test.py

-### Why disable peephole optimizations and opcode prediction?

-To make the Python source code and compiled bytecode correspond more closely to one another, which helps in tracing and debugging applications.

-(See `Python-2.7.5/Python/ceval.c` for more details.)

 ### What did you change in CPython 2.7.5?